ByteDigital123/Generator/README.md

 # Laravel Pixel Boilerplate

-A package to quickly scaffold controllers, resources, requests, repositories, services and policies for namespaced folders.
+A package to quickly Generator controllers, resources, requests, repositories, services and policies for namespaced folders.

 #### Todo: